End of War, New Beginning for Lithuania

 Tony [Antanas] Pranchewicz [Pranckevičius] ∞ Killed by Spanish Flu

 Pranchewicz died in October 1918 from influenza-pneumonia while in training at Camp Zachary Taylor, Ky.
 The flu became a pandemic in the final months of the war, striking troops in crowded training camps and on troop ships.
 Unlike with other flu outbreaks, the young and strong were particularly vulnerable.
-Researchers have since theorized that pneumonia quickly ensured due to “cytokine storms,” or over-reactions by healthy, young immune systems to the previously unknown swine flu virus, so that victims’ lungs quickly filled with fluid.
+Researchers have since theorized that pneumonia quickly ensued due to “cytokine storms,” or over-reactions by healthy, young immune systems to the previously unknown swine flu virus, so that victims’ lungs quickly filled with fluid.

 Tony was a member of Company C, 2nd Development Battalion, 159th Depot Brigade, and is buried at Calvary Cemetery in Springfield.
 Born c.
 1894 in Lithuania, he was the son of Joseph and Rosa Pranchewicz who survived him, as did two sisters and an aunt, Mrs. Eva Linges.
-Tragically, Tony’s two sisters, Martha and Paulina, both died the same year as Tony.
+Tragically, two of Tony’s two sisters, Martha and Paulina, both died the same year as Tony.
 It seems likely that they were also killed by the flu pandemic that circled the globe through the winter of 1919-20, sparing no location, however remote.